Does My Cat Have Dry Skin?

 Itching constantly or consistently in the same area may be a sign your cat has dry patches of skin.
 Other symptoms of dry skin in cats are dandruff-like flakes on their fur and bald spots.
 A dry patch here and there or occasional scratching usually isn't something to worry about, but when the scratching goes on for days, or your cat is chewing and licking a specific area obsessively, it may be time to determine if your fur baby has a serious skin condition or irritation.

 One reason your cat may have dry skin is in her food bowl, according to the Cornell Feline Health Center.
 Cats need a nutritionally balanced food with plenty (but not too much) of fatty acids to maintain a healthy skin and coat.
-Talk to your veterinarian about your cat's food to see if she needs to switch to a more complete food or try a supplement, such as fish oil.
+Talk to your veterinarian about your cat's food to see if they need to switch to a different food or try a supplement, such as fish oil.
 Keep in mind, however, that any recommendations from your vet may take up to a month to clear up your kitty's dry skin.

 If your cat's dry skin is mostly in the center of her back, her problem could be caused by excess weight.
 The Happy Cat Site notes that obese cats have trouble reaching certain areas to groom, and may have dry or matted spots as a result.